A blog about self improvement, entrepreneurship, creativity, advertising and getting the most out of your time on Earth.

 *If you know someone who could benefit from this story, please share it with them.

 Adam Albrecht is the Founder and CEO of the advertising and idea agency, The Weaponry.
 He believes the most powerful weapon on Earth is the human mind.
-He also authors two blogs: The Perfect Agency Project and Dad Says Daughter Says, a Daddy-Daughter blog he co-writes with his 12 year old daughter Ava.
-Adam can be reached at email@example.com.
+He is the author of the book, What Does Your Fortune Cookie Say?
+He also authors two blogs: the Adam Albrecht Blog and Dad Says.
+Daughter Says., a Daddy-Daughter blog he co-writes with his 16-year old daughter Ava.
+Adam can be reached at firstname.lastname@example.org.

 View all posts by Adam Albrecht